 The Indonesian for Teachers Initiative (InTI) aimed to address the scarcity of Indonesian language programs and teachers in schools in the Sunshine Coast region.

-The initiative developed from a pilot program managed by USC International Development in 2012-2013 under the Australian Government NALSSP initiative – Headstart to Indonesian (HI), which aimed to stimulate demand and create incentives for secondary students and teachers to learn Indonesian language through university on-campus and online delivery.
+The initiative developed from a pilot program managed by USC CIDSEL in 2012-2013 under the Australian Government NALSSP initiative – Headstart to Indonesian (HI), which aimed to stimulate demand and create incentives for secondary students and teachers to learn the Indonesian language through university on-campus and online delivery.

 The HI initiative resulted in Indonesian language being newly introduced at two schools in the region, being taught by six of the teachers who graduated from the HI program.